 In reality, these assumptions have little to say about what the disease is really like.
 Anyone who has been diagnosed, or who has otherwise known someone with epilepsy, should know the facts and share them to set the record straight.

 In many ways, epilepsy has been a magnet for untrue claims and misjudged beliefs.
 Today, we understand and treat it much better than in the past, and most who are diagnosed go on to lead relatively normal and fulfilled lives.
 The following myths may demonstrate the public’s misunderstanding, but they do not reflect the true nature of the condition.

-People with epilepsy cannot handle heavy stress or labour – Nearly any job, even in the highest tiers of society, can accommodate someone with epilepsy.
-Unfortunately, many employers don’t provide enough support for people with epilepsy and other disabilities, which can make them nervous about potential risks and lawsuits.
-Most people with epilepsy perform as well at their job as they would otherwise.
+People with epilepsy cannot handle heavy stress or labour – Nearly any job can accommodate someone with epilepsy.
+Unfortunately, many employers don’t provide enough support for people with epilepsy and other disabilities, as they may be concerned about potential risks and lawsuits or have little understanding of the condition.
+Most people with epilepsy perform well at their jobs with support and understanding from their employer.

 Epilepsy cannot be controlled – A vast majority of people with epilepsy find their seizures can be controlled with the right treatment.
 Medication is enough to control seizures in more than 70% of cases.
 For others, surgery or implantable devices may be an option depending on what part of the brain is affected.

 When having a seizure, you may swallow your tongue – This is absolutely untrue.
-At worst, you may bite your tongue, but there is no actual evidence of a person swallowing their tongue during a seizure.
+At worst, you may bite your tongue, but it is not possible to swallow your tongue.